RJvH/dapr-workshop/docs/assignment-3.md

 In this assignment we will 'DAPRize' the Mail API and run it from Tye.

-After this assignment we
+After this assignment we know

-- know how to create/add DAPR components
+- how to create/add DAPR components
   - create input and output bindings
   - create secret store with a secrets file
-- know how to run this Api from Tye
+- how to run this Api from Tye
-- know how to trigger the Web Api operation using the DAPR input binding
+- how to trigger the Web Api operation using the DAPR input binding
-- know how to call the DAPR output binding to send an email
+- how to call the DAPR output binding to send an email
-- know how we can test HTTP endpoints using the RestClient VS Code extension
+- how we can test HTTP endpoints using the RestClient VS Code extension

 ## Steps